Shonky-Donkey/Dexcom-ESP32-LED-Matrix/README.md

-# THIS NEEDS TO BE UPDATED.
-LOTS OF CHANGES

-Main changes from TooSpeedy repo:
+#Main changes from TooSpeedy repo:

   	Converted to US standard units